What is a Solo 401(k)?

-As the name implies, the Solo 401(k) benefits small business owners with no full-time employees and self-employed individuals.
+The Solo 401(k) benefits small business owners with no full-time employees and self-employed individuals.
 The Solo 401k plan is an IRS approved qualified 401(k) plan for self-employed individuals or the sole owner-employee of a corporation.
 The plan works best when there are no other employees, or a very small number of employees.

 The Solo 401k plans comes with many names, which may confuse IRA holders just getting started.
 If you have heard the following terms, understand that it applies to the exact same plan.

 - Individual 401(k)

 All these plans are terms used to describe the Solo 401k.

 Important retirement plan changes took place in 2001, with the passing of the Economic Growth and Tax Relief Reconciliation Act (EGTRRA).
 This act explains how self-employed participants with no full-time employees can benefit from a Solo 401k.

 Additionally, the EGTRRA clarifies that the self-employed 401(k) participant can make contributions as both employee and employer.
 This results in very high contribution limits.